bumbread/tiny-bn/README.md

 # tiny-bignum-c - A small multiple-precision integer implementation in C

+**WARNING:** Don't use this library for your project.
+It is not tested and not guaranteed to work.
+Much of the code is WIP.

 This library is a fork of kokke's [tiny-bignum-c](https://github.com/kokke/tiny-bignum-c) library.
 This fork introduces several changes into the original library:

 - It is a single-header library that can be used in C (>= C99) and C++.